stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 2. It provides a test case for cross scale tension between microscopic volatility and macroscopic stability.
 3. It anchors a cluster of problems on learning, plasticity, sleep, and neurodegeneration, including:

-   * Q083 (neural coding principles),
+   * Q083 (neural coding principles).
-   * Q085 (rules of synaptic plasticity),
+   * Q085 (rules of synaptic plasticity).
-   * Q086 (fundamental function of sleep),
+   * Q086 (fundamental function of sleep).
    * Q087 (mechanisms of neurodegenerative diseases).

-Q084 is also a bridge between neuroscience and AI problems on memory architectures, continual learning, and stability plasticity tradeoffs.
+Q084 is also a bridge between neuroscience questions about memory and AI problems on memory architectures, continual learning, and stability plasticity tradeoffs.

+Scope note for this project:

+* This entry only gives an effective layer encoding and associated experiments.
+* It does not assert that any particular biological mechanism is correct.
+It only specifies how to test whether candidate mechanisms can keep memory storage tension within a low band under the constraints defined later.

 ### References